 Morning Meditation to Start the Day

-Meditating in the morning is a great way to start your day!
+Meditating in the morning is a great way to start your day and ground yourself!
 Starting the day with a period of morning meditation helps you point your day in the right direction.
 When we tune into our deeper intentions right upon awakening, we lay a foundation of mindfulness, awareness, and kindness from the beginning.

 Finding the Time to Meditate

 Everyone is different, and you should find for yourself what the best time of morning to meditate is.
 Some people find it most beneficial to sit immediately upon awakening in the morning.
 I like to do this myself.
 Others may use some mindfulness exercises to help bring the practice to life during the day.
 You can try meditating in the morning before eating breakfast, looking at your phone, or doing anything else.
 By doing this, you can perhaps sit with a mind that is relatively uncluttered by the normal everyday chaos that we face.
 It can be hard to build this routine and change it up, but it is worth investigating.

 Another option is to do a morning meditation after you have your day started.
 You can eat breakfast, handle any quick tasks that need to be done, and then meditate.
 I sometimes do this myself, as our cats demand to be fed immediately upon my awakening or I have an email that is urgent.
 This may be more practical and sustainable for you.
 Maybe it isn’t, and you find the mind rather active and busy if you go this route.